Guidance on Determining the Common Names for Fish Sold or Processed In Canada

 5.3 Decisions and Communications

-Written applications will be reviewed by the Fish Names Committee based on the above principles and decisions will be communicated to the applicant in writing.
+Applications will be reviewed based on the above principles and decisions will be communicated to the applicant.

 The CFIA Fish List will be updated accordingly.